vartulzeroshieldai/ZeroShield/ThreatShield/README.md

 #### Hypothetical User Scenario

 > **Raj**, an AI/ML Product Lead, is launching a GenAI-powered helpdesk.
-He runs a Threat Shield LLM threat modeling assessment, which analyzes 40+ security threat vectors.
+He runs a ThreatShield LLM threat modeling assessment, which analyzes 40+ security threat vectors.
 The dashboard reveals high-risk prompt injection and roleplay vulnerabilities, and a failed GDPR control.
 Raj reviews the suggested fixes, patches the prompt template, and re-runs the assessment—dropping risk level to "Low" and passing all **compliance** checks before go-live.